tomhendra/dotfiles/README.md

 <h1>Hola 👋</h1>
 </div>

-**TL;DR:** For all the web dev things on macOS: `curl -ssL https://git.io/tomdot | sh`
+**TL;DR:** For web dev things on macOS: `curl -ssL https://git.io/tomdot | sh`

 **Disclaimer:** Dotfiles are personal things, and as such I would advise against rolling these ones unmodified.
 By all means, fill your boots, but I am no shellscript expert so there probably will be misfires.

 ## What is Installed